Accessing Resources during COVID-19

 ARCH: Clients who are on Front Steps case management will be allowed in the building.
 Day services will be limited to clients on the Reservation List/Case Management.
 Non-Reservation List clients can access mail through the garage door in the alley, M,W,F 9am-10am only.
 List clients can access lockers twice daily, entering and exiting through the garage.
 Case managers are providing remote services for clients.
 Front Steps has secured forehead thermometers to check folks for fevers, with an eye to referring them to appropriate medical care and/or quarantine.
 There is now a quarantine room at the ARCH.
 CommUnity Care will be using the garage to triage Covid-19 screenings.

 Austin Free-Net’s computer lab at the DeWitty Center is OPEN Monday-Friday from 9 AM -- 4 PM.
-PCs have been reduced by more than half to maintain social distancing requirements, and clients are required to disinfect their workstation when signing off.
-Clients are allowed 1 hour and at least 30 minutes as needs of clients may be prioritized; there may be a wait time.
-The team is providing digital literacy training and assistance, and priority will also be given to those working on resumes, job & unemployment applications, etc.
+The lab is operating at 25% capacity with access by appointment only for those with essential service needs related to work, education, social services, or family.
+Gloves and masks are required inside the building, along with a mandatory temperature check prior to entry.
+Computer lab workstations are sanitized between every use.
+Clients are allowed up to 1 hour in the lab with a minimum of 30 minutes.
+There may be a wait time.
+The team is providing digital literacy training and assistance, and priority will be given to those working on resumes, job and unemployment applications, etc. The AFN Workforce (Lab Appointment) Line is 737-238-6789.
+Residents can also email the team at email@example.com.

 Austin Recovery is no longer accepting new clients and will be winding down all programming by May 15th, except its partnership with the UT Charter School System will continue and the alumni group is still connecting people seeking help through online meetings.